RachelRautenberg/BikeSharing/README.md

 NYC and Des Moines are two very different areas, but as long as a bike sharing plan is scaled approriately for the area, we have some great data to develop a full business plan, including key points for marketing plans, pricing plans, and long term sustainability.

+Other data or visuals that would further add to this analysis:
+* Frequency of bikes being checked out and returned to the same station.
+This may not be overly helpful for analysis if there is rare instances, however, if there is even 50% returned to same station, the information would drive home the importance of station placement for the targeted city.
+* It may also be helpful to dig deeper in the the age of users.
+Assumptions could then possibly be made based on prominent age of users, maybe bikes of the cruiser style should be included in the business for more comfort geared toward a more leisurely paced aging biker for example.
+Or do we seem to be missing a younger, likely early family age group where kiddie riders/trailers could be an expansion option.